I Got You Babe / Soda Pop

 "I Got You Babe / Soda Pop" is a double A-side Christmas release by the cast of the comedy programme, Bo' Selecta, in which Leigh Francis performs as Craig David and Avid Merrion.
-"I Got You Babe" is a cover of the Sonny & Cher original, and features Merrion, Davina McCall and Patsy Kensit performing.
+"I Got You Babe" is a cover of the Sonny & Cher, and features Merrion, Davina McCall and Patsy Kensit performing.
 "Soda Pop" is a mock single 'recorded' by Craig David.
 The single was released in December 2004, peaking at #5 on the UK Singles Chart.